Paxxs/Cluttered-bucket/README.md

     1. Replace all `%%templatestring%%` with real and according values.
         1. Replace appveyor status badge with yours
             1. See: <https://www.appveyor.com/docs/status-badges/>
-    1. Save edited file as `README.md`
+    1. Override this README with completed `README.template.md`
 1. 🎉🎉 Everything set.
 You are ready to write and share manifests. 🎉🎉